humeman/humecord/docs/basics/commands.md

 ## creating commands

 Each command should be contained in its own class.
-This class does not have to extend any HumeCord class - it will be parsed by the command handler instead.
+This class does not have to extend any Humecord class - it will be parsed by the command handler instead.

 For example: